Electromagnetic Compatibility Measurement Procedure for Vehicle Components--Part 13: Immunity to Electrostatic Discharge

 This specification established (1) the common requirements for hydraulic units capable of functioning as starters and as pumps suitable for use in aircraft and missiles and (2) the methods to be used for demonstrating compliance with these requirements.

 Investigating GSM Interference in Automotive Sound Systems Using State of the Art Electromagnetic Simulation

 EMI (Electromagnetic Interference) is one of the major concerns today in the automotive industry.
 The main reason is that vehicles are using and depending more on electronic technology.
 The causes of electromagnetic interference problems are not only related to the ever-increasing number of embedded electronics systems in vehicles, but also to external electronic devices that are brought in to automobiles by drivers and passengers (e.g. cell phone, MP3 players, Bluetooth devices, portable video games).
 Even though these problems can cause serious issues on safety systems like the airbag, their symptoms are often noticed in a less harm way in the sound system.
 A very common EMI problem in automotive sound systems is a particular noise caused by devices that uses GSM (Global System for Mobile Communications) technology.
 Most of the cell phones and vehicle locators rely on GSM technology.
-In Brazil there is a national normative known as Contran 245, which when issued, will enforce the use of locators on all vehicles commercialized in Brazil.

 This specification establishes the common requirements for variable delivery electric motor driven, hydraulic pump units, suitable for use in aircraft hydraulic systems.